Tecdiary/sma-guide/guide/index.md

 ## Table design

-You can search the table with search input at the top bar and click the table column heading to sort it by the column.
-First click will sort will sort the column ascending and click again to sort by descending order.
+You can search the table with search input at the top bar, The table column heading are clickable to sort the column.
+First click will sort the column ascending and clicking again will sort in descending order.

 ![Dashboard](/screenshots/sales.png)

+## Application Alerts

+To open application alerts, please click the bell icon in the top bar.
+It displays unpaid sales and purchases along with low stock alerts.

+## Invoice Templates

+At the moment only one view is available.
+We will add more invoice templates in future.

+## Soft Deletes

+SMA marks the records as trashed on delete.
+If you want to permanently delete, please click the filter icon (funnel) at the top right and select `Only Trashed` to list the trashed records and delete them again.